 So you have finally set up your trade business – great!
 How do you tell people about it?
 Where do you go to gain business or even grow your existing one?
-Here I have outlined our guide for marketing for trades services.
+Here I have outlined our guide for non-digital & digital marketing for trades.

 Now you have your website, how do you show it off to your potential customers?
 One of the best long term marketing strategies is search engine optimisation.
 SEO for trades is the process of optimising your webpages to appear in search results.
 90% of users do not bother going past page 1, so being on it should be your target.
 SEO is made up of technical, content and outreach, more information can be found on our SEO for trades pages.